The region

 The humanitarian situation

 The North of Central America (NCA) – also called the Northern Triangle of Central America (NTCA) – is a sub-region comprising El Salvador, Guatemala and Honduras and one of the most dangerous places on earth.
 Nicaragua is bordering the Northern Triangle.
 Gang violence, threats, extortion, persecution and sexual violence have forced hundreds of thousands of people to flee their homes in search of safety.
-More than 1.1 million people from Central America have been uprooted from their homes while some 3.6 million people across El Salvador, Guatemala, and Honduras face acute hunger.
+More than 1.2 million people from Central America have been uprooted from their homes, while some 7.7 million people across El Salvador, Guatemala, and Honduras face moderate to severe food insecurity.

-Some 597,000 refugees and asylum-seekers from El Salvador, Honduras and Guatemala have sought refuge in neighboring countries.
-Over 318,000 people are internally displaced within Honduras and El Salvador, according to government figures, while some 200,000 Nicaraguans have sought international protection worldwide.
+As of January 2024, there are over 687,800 refugees and asylum-seekers from El Salvador, Honduras and Guatemala worldwide, while more than 250,000 Nicaraguans have sought international protection globallay.
 Since April 2018, political turmoil in Nicaragua continues to drive large-scale displacement.
+At least 318,000 people are internally displaced within Honduras and El Salvador.

 Host communities for refugees and IDPs are primarily situated in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico and Panama.
-According to the International Federation of Red Cross and Red Crescent Societies (IFRC), the number of refugees and migrants travelling north by land through Central America has also increased massively since the beginning of 2022.
+The number of refugees and migrants travelling north by land through Central America has also increased massively since the beginning of 2022, and further increased during 2023.

-Up to 3.6 million people across El Salvador, Guatemala, and Honduras are projected to face crisis or worse levels of acute food insecurity between September 2022 and March 2023, according to the Famine Early Warning Systems Network (FEWS NET).
-In 2023, the United Nations estimates that 9.3 million people are in need of humanitarian assistance and protection in the Northern Triangle of Central America, among them are 1.1 million in El Salvador, 5 million in Guatemala, and 3.2 million in Honduras.
+In 2024, the United Nations estimates that 9.2 million people will need humanitarian assistance and protection in the Northern Triangle of Central America, including 1.1 million in El Salvador, 5.3 million in Guatemala, and 2.8 million in Honduras.

 The security situation